Policy for students under the age of 18 years

 Changes to next of kin/emergency contact/guardian details

 You must inform the University straight away if there are changes to any of the contact details provided.
-You will need to complete the under 18 updating emergency contact details form, and send this to the Student Services Centre.
+You will need to complete the under 18 updating emergency contact details form, and send this to the Information Hub in the David Wilson Library.